-Learn more about Portugal wedding venues, Portuguese wedding traditions, gay marriage, and requirements for getting married in Portugal, to make sure you’re ready for the big day.
+Learn more about wedding venues, wedding traditions, gay marriage, and requirements for weddings in Portugal.
+Make sure you’re ready for the big day!

 Congratulations on your engagement and decision on getting married in Portugal!